danielamadori/danielamadori.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer scientist born in Bolzano, South Tyrol.
-I discovered my passion for computer science at a young age and started studying it in high school at just 14 years old.
+I discovered my passion for computer science at a young age and started studying it in high school at 14 years old.

 I obtained my Bachelor's degree in Computer Science from the University of Verona in July 2022, with a grade of 108/110.
 During my final year of the B.Sc. program, I also worked as a teacher at the same high school where I graduated.